MicrosoftDocs/azure-media-services/media-services/latest/subclip_media_portal_how_to.md

 1. Copy the streaming locator URL that is appropriate for your player.
 2. Use your player client or the Azure Media Player to test the streaming locator.
 The video should play only the content from 6 seconds to 115 seconds.

+## Samples

+Ready to try this with an SDK?
+See using Asset Filters with [Node.JS](https://github.com/Azure-Samples/media-services-v3-node-tutorials/blob/main/Streaming/AssetFilters/index.ts) or [Python](https://github.com/Azure-Samples/media-services-v3-python/blob/main/Streaming/AssetFilters/asset-filters.py).
+For these samples, the timescale is 10000000 not 1.
+Adjust accordingly.